 If you don’t have a state ID, there may be other solutions, depending on the state where you were born.
 If you were born in:

-Arkansas, Cook County (IL), D.C., Florida, Georgia, Indiana, Iowa, Mississippi, Nevada, New Jersey, New York City, North Carolina, Oklahoma, or Texas: We can send a letter on your behalf.
+Arkansas, Cook County (IL), D.C., Florida, Georgia, Indiana, Iowa, Mississippi, Nevada, New Jersey, New York City, North Carolina, Oklahoma.
+We can send a letter on your behalf.
 Some of these states require documents accompanying the letter; for example, Oklahoma requires a piece of mail in your name, Florida asks for any document with your name on it, and Mississippi wants a copy of your Human Services ID.

 Arizona, California, Connecticut, Idaho, Maryland, Missouri, Montana, New Hampshire, New York City, North Dakota, South Dakota, Tennessee, Wisconsin, or Wyoming: We can notarize the application if you can find someone with a valid state ID who can attest to your identity.
 A few states have odd exceptions.
 Georgia allows an Employee ID.
 Idaho will take a DOC ID.
 Illinois (except Cook County) will accept two forms of non-state ID.
 Pennsylvania will take a letter from a case manager at a shelter.
 New York (except New York City) requires two letters sent to the same address within 6 months.

 For all other states, there is no currently accepted alternative to a valid state ID.
 We will work with you on a case-by-case basis and do our best to find a solution.

 - My children need their birth certificates.
 Can I apply for them?

 Yes, you can apply for your child’s birth certificate if you are the parent ( name must be on birth certificate) or legal guardian.
 The same identification rules apply as if you were requesting a copy of your own birth certificate; you will need a copy of your state ID or an accepted alternative, depending on the state.